 Public transport — Familiarize yourself with public transport in London before you go.
 This is definitely the best way to get around.
 The only downside is that it can be a bit tricky with a stroller.
 If you have a very small child, you will want to go with a carrier rather than a stroller.
 Besides the hassle of using a stroller on public transport, they aren’t allowed in many attractions, and much of the city is difficult to navigate with a stroller.

 Preparation – Traveling to Europe with kids is best when you make a plan.
 Our friends at Aciu share tips to make the trip a fun and relaxed vacation for parents and kids.

-This was an amazing excursion for the older kids (baby ended up being sick this day, so I can’t speak as to how much fun it would be with a 1 year old).
-We really wanted to take the kids to an authentic castle while in Europe, and decided on Warwick Castle.
+Warwick Castle was an amazing excursion for the older kids (baby ended up being sick this day, so I can’t speak as to how much fun it would be with a 1 year old).
+We really wanted to take the kids to an authentic castle while in Europe.

-Though authentic, it is quite set up for tourists and kids.
+Though authentic, Warwick Castle is quite set up for tourists and kids.
 The kids explored an old castle, ran around the grounds, learned archery, and watched a catapult display.

 There was also a neat bird show and peacocks wandering the grounds.
 Spying out the castle’s arrowslits and admiring the stained glass windows were also very exciting for the kids.

 London has plenty of parks for kids to enjoy running around in open space.
 Hyde Park is huge!

 There are pathways to explore, a big pond, fountains, gardens, statues, and a carousel.
 In the summer, you can rent boats and enjoy the wading pool, and there’s a Winter Wonderland in the winter.

 We enjoyed an outdoor walk, a carousel ride, and chilled under the trees while watching ducks in the pond.